 - Download a local copy of the file you wish to edit onto your computer using the FTPS utility.

-- Edit the webpage using your preferred web authoring tool (FrontPage, Dreamweaver, Sharepoint Designer etc).
-Save your changes to the file stored on your computer
+- Edit the webpage using your preferred web authoring tool (Dreamweaver, Sharepoint Designer, notepad, etc).
+Save your changes to the file stored on your computer.

 - Double click on the file to download it to your computer.
 If you wish to specify the download location, click the arrow next to the action icon and select Download To.

-- Launch Cyberduck or FileZilla and connect to your site
+- Launch FTPS Client and connect to your site.

 - Click the Upload icon